MasoniteFramework/docs/the-basics/views.md

 ### If statement

-If statements look like this:
+If statements look like this with Jinja syntax:

 ```markup
 {% if expression %}